-C. MA major exterior alterations, as defined in Subsection 19.310.6.B.3, shall be processed as Minor Quasi-judicial evaluated through a Type III review in accordance with the procedures in Section 19.1006.
-Applications for major exterior alterations shall be heard in reviewed at a public hearing by and decided by the Planning Commission, except as follows:
+C. Major exterior alterations, as defined in Subsection 19.310.6.B.3 shall be processed as a Type III-Minor Quasi-judicial review in accordance with the procedures in Section 19.1006.
+Applications for major exterior alterations shall be heard in a public hearing by and decided by the Planning Commission, except as follows: